renvrant/formcontrol-freaks/chapter.md

 > we can re-use the chunks that *don't* change.
 > In our experience,
 > the amount of data that actually has to be duplicated
-> only grows slowly with the size of the application
+> will grow slowly with the size of the application
 > so long as we think carefully about how to organize it.

 The system we will use to illustrate this idea is [Redux][redux-site],